bk/wmk/readme.md

   subdirectory named `base`.
 For details on context variables received by such stand-alone templates, see the "Context variables" section below.

+- `content`: Markdown (`*.md`) and/or HTML (`*.html*`) content with YAML metadata.
+  - Markdown will be converted into HTML and then "wrapped" in a layout  using the `template` specified in the metadata or `md_base.mhtml` by default.
+  - HTML files inside `content` are assumed to be fragments rather than complete documents.
+Accordingly, they will be wrapped in a layout just like the converted markdown.
+In general, such content is treated just like Markdown files except that the markdown-to-html conversion step is skipped.
+For instance, shortcodes can be used normally, although they may not work as expected if they return markdown rather than HTML.
+(Complete HTML documents are best placed in `static` rather than `content`).
+  - The YAML metadata may be at the top of the md/html document itself, inside a frontmatter block delimited by `---`, or it may be in `index.yaml` files which are inherited by subdirectories and the files contained in them.
+    For details, see the "Site and page variables" section below.
-- `content`: Markdown content with YAML metadata.
-This will be rendered into html using the `template` specified in the metadata or `md_base.mhtml` by default.
-The target filename will be `index.html` in a directory corresponding to the basename of the markdown file, unless `pretty_path` in the metadata is `false` or the name of the Markdown file itself is `index.md` (in which case only the extension is replaced).
-The converted content will be passed to the Mako template as a string in the context variable `CONTENT`, along with other metadata.
-A YAML datasource can be specified in the metadata block as `LOAD`;
+  - The target filename will be `index.html` in a directory corresponding to the basename of the source file – unless `pretty_path` in the metadata is `false` or the name of the file itself is `index.md` or `index.html` (in which case the relative path is remains the same, except that the extension is of course changed to `.html` if the source is a markdown file).
+  - The processed content will be passed to the Mako template as a string in the context variable `CONTENT`, along with other metadata.
-  the data in this file will be added to the context.
+  - A YAML datasource can be specified in the metadata block as `LOAD`; the data in this file will be added to the context.
 For further details on the context variables, see the "Context variables" section.
-Files that have other extensions than `.md` or `.yaml` will be copied directly over to the (appropriate subdirectory of the) `htdocs` directory.
-This is so as to enable "bundling", i.e. keeping images together with related markdown files.
+  - Files that have other extensions than `.md`, `.html` or `.yaml` will be copied directly over to the (appropriate subdirectory of the) `htdocs` directory.
+This is so as to enable "bundling", i.e. keeping images and "attachments" together with related markdown files.

 - `data`: YAML files for additional metadata.
+May be referenced in frontmatter data or used by templates.
+Other data files (CSV, SQLite, etc.) should typically also be placed here.

 - `py`: Directory for Python files.
 This directory is automatically added to the front of `sys.path` before Mako is initialized, meaning that Mako templates